netdata/netdata/packaging/installer/methods/manual.md

 ### CentOS / RHEL 8.x

 For CentOS / RHEL 8.x a lot of development packages have moved out into their own separate repositories.
-Some other dependeicies are either missing completely or have to be sourced by 3rd-parties.
+Some other dependencies are either missing completely or have to be sourced by 3rd-parties.

 CentOS 8.x: